|Sayonara Amerika, Sayonara Nippon

 University of Chicago Beijing Center, Beijing, China.
 Workshop co-organizer.

-"In My Room (Ganz Allein)," novella, forthcoming in
+"In My Room (Ganz Allein)," novella, published

 "Timing is Everything," short story, published in